syntaxsurge/creator-bank/README.md

 pnpm dev
 ```

-The default setup connects to Mezo Testnet (`chainId: 31611`).
-Update `.env.local` to point at mainnet values when you are ready to promote.
+The default setup connects to Mezo Testnet (`chainId: 31611`) and remains fixed there for all CreatorBank testing flows.

-> The network selector in the header persists your preference (Testnet/Mainnet)
-> in local storage and hot-swaps RPCs, explorers, and contract wiring without
+> The header’s network control now simply confirms Mezo Testnet usage, ensuring RPCs, explorers, and contract wiring always target the demo environment.
-> restarting the app.

 ## Environment variables (frontend)